-Originally scheduled to open in 2021, the Robinson Recharge Mobility Hub is expected to open in December 2022 with six of 20 EV charging dispensers.
+Originally scheduled to open in 2021, the Robinson Recharge Mobility Hub is expected to open in May 2023.

-The opening of OUC’s Robinson Recharge Mobility Hub, once scheduled for 2021, is now on track for December 2022.
+The opening of OUC’s Robinson Recharge Mobility Hub, once scheduled for 2021, is now on track for May 2023.
 Announced in October 2020, the downtown Orlando project has experienced material and labor shortages and unexpected changes to the original design plan.
-To mitigate the impact of supply chain disruptions, the site was redesigned to make available by December 2022 the first six of 20 electric vehicle (EV) high-speed charging dispensers.
-The remaining 14 are scheduled to be operational by summer 2023.
+To mitigate the impact of supply chain disruptions, the site was redesigned to make available by May 2023.

 OUC worked with Power Electronics, the charging dispenser manufacturer and partner in the project, to address ongoing supply chain issues that led to changing the specifications of the hub’s charging units.
 The site is now expected to offer six, 240 kilowatt (kW) and 14, 120kW chargers instead of two, 350kW and 18, 150kW dispensers.
 The change may add up to six minutes to the time it takes to charge an EV battery to give it 100 miles of range.